 - Obtain and test board in lab.
 If you have questions about the board,

 you can read the manual here.

-- Install free web edition of Quartus: Link.
-You don't actually need the latest version if you already have a version installed that supports the required FPGA.
-Quartus 13.1 is the last version that supports the FPGA we are using.
+- Install Quartus Prime 17.1 Lite Edition (free) .
 Before downloading, make sure the ModelSim option is selected.
-You can unselect device support for everything except the Cyclone III if you need to save disk space.
+You can unselect device support for everything except the MAX 10, MAX II, and MAX V FPGAs if you need to save disk space.

 - Read over the following tutorials (ignore references to lab assignment tasks.
 You will be using these tools as part of the next lab)